datacite/homepage/source/member-meeting-2022.html.md

 DataCite’s registered service providers program helps to ensure that members have access to high-quality DataCite integrations that support DOI registration best practices.
 Join this session to learn more about several of our registered service providers, including updates on upcoming new features.

 Speakers: TBA

+This session is open to anyone with an interest.

 The session will be recorded and then made publicly available along with the slides.